Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Cone Health wants to help you get well and stay well.
 This section provides tools and information to achieve good health and maintain your well-being.

 Learn what community resources are available to help you get well and stay well.

 View health and wellness news you can use from Cone Health providers on

 View Advanced Search OptionsView All Doctors

 Home > Patient & Family Resources > Health Library > Light Therapy

-Light therapy is exposure to light that is brighter than indoor light but not as bright as direct sunlight.
-Do not use ultraviolet light, full-spectrum light, heat lamps, or tanning lamps for light therapy.
+Light therapy is the main treatment for seasonal affective disorder (SAD).
+It's used for other conditions too.
+It is exposure to light that is brighter than indoor light but not as bright as direct sunlight.

 The most common side effects of light therapy include:

 You can relieve these side effects by decreasing the amount of time you spend under the light.

 You may be tired during the first week because of changes in your sleep-wake patterns, but this will usually go away after about a week.